Formaleuros, Formalbitcoins, and Virtual Monies: Informaticology of money and finance (IoM F)

 \item The evolution of money has a layered structure with three levels: instances (specimen), money classes, money categories.
 Taking a closer look one notices that:

 \begin{itemize} \item The process of replacement of categories is very slow.
 We may just observe the historic fact of the phasing out (after 2500 years) of metal coins in the near future.
-Digital coins arrive as a replacement, constituting a different category with a comparable functionality.
-Metal coins are categorically substitutable by digital coins. \item The process of money class replacement within a given category take place at high speed: the life time of a design of coins and banknotes seems to be less than 50 years. \item Money class replacement has a fine structure: the entire system may be redesigned providing new money classes for all categories at the same time (the introduction of the Euro is an example).
+Digital money-items arrive as a replacement, constituting a different money-item type with a comparable functionality.

+\item The process of money class replacement within a given category take place at high speed: the life time of a design of coins and banknotes (i.e. the overall design of a Currency family) seems to be less than 50 years. \item Money class replacement has a fine structure: the entire system may be redesigned providing new money classes for all categories at the same time (the introduction of the Euro is an example).
 More frequently individual money classes are redesigned or introduced.
-(The introduction of a 1000 Euro banknote need not imply a major change of any other money class of the Eurocoinage.) \item The replacement process of instances (specimen) of individual money types is faster once more.
+(The introduction of a 1000 Euro banknote need not imply a major change of any other money class of the Eurozone moneyage.) \item The replacement process of instances (specimen) of individual money types is faster once more.
 Banknotes do not easily survive 25 years of circulation. \end{itemize}